Ben McAdams: Taxes and budgets

 In 2014, McAdams supported the renewal of a Zoos, Arts, and Parks (ZAP) tax in Salt Lake County.
 The ZAP tax amounts to 1 cent on every $10 spent.
 It partially funds more than 190 county arts and cultural organizations, as well as 30 parks and recreation facilities, including Hogle Zoo, Tracy Aviary, the Loveland Living Planet Aquarium, and others.
 The tax was approved by voters in 2014, with nearly 77% of county voters in favor.

 McAdams's proposed 2018 county budget was passed by the County Council on a 5–4 vote.
 The opposition was due to an overrun of $367,000 over the preliminary budget request (of $1.3 billion) that McAdams had submitted previously.
-Included in the budget were funds for a partial opening of Oxbow Jail, a 2.5 percent pay raise for county employees, and funds for new libraries.

-McAdams proposed a county budget for 2019 that included additional funds over previous years' budgets for public safety, including funds to fully open Oxbow Jail, and to help the local sheriff hire and retain public safety officers.
-The budget would not include a tax increase, and McAdams has said that overall new requests were reduced by around $18 million.
+McAdams proposed a county budget for 2019 that included additional funds over previous years' budgets for public safety and did not include a tax increase.
 After some modifications, the Salt Lake County Council passed the budget unanimously.

 Economic and community development

 McAdams supported a Utah bill that gave Salt Lake County's townships the power to decide their future governance structure.
 This led to the election in which Millcreek residents voted to incorporate.

-As Salt Lake County mayor, McAdams sat on the board of directors of the United Way of Salt Lake County.
-He implemented a "pay-for-success" model that invited third-party investors to pay for preschool and gain a return on their investment when specified benchmarks were met.
-In 2016, the United Way recognized McAdams for this model and its "data-driven collaborative approach".

 McAdams opposed a proposed Facebook data center in West Jordan in 2016.
 West Jordan city leaders blamed opposition from Salt Lake County, and McAdams in particular, for Facebook's ultimate choice to locate the data center in New Mexico instead of West Jordan.
 The $2.5 billion data center would have received $195 million from the city and county in tax breaks.
 McAdams believed that the data center was too expensive, since it would have directly produced a maximum of only 130 jobs.
 Supporters of the data center argued it would have drawn additional development and investment to the region.

 Salt Lake County maintained an AAA bond rating throughout McAdams's tenure as mayor.